 Michael-Patrick wrote his first short story in 2nd grade (it was really short), punched his sister Kathie in the 3rd grade, grew peach fuzz on his upper lip in 5th or 6th grade, kissed a girl in 10th grade, but never broke any bones (although Kathie did give him a black eye utilizing a large hardback collection of Little Golden Books).

 The author’s first professionally published work was a two part article on musician/poet Patti Smith (including an interview) that appeared in the now-defunct magazine, Rockpile.
 (If you can find those issues, they’re collectors’ items!)
 Since then, he has had pieces published in various periodicals.

-Michael-Patrick’s first book, Deep Autumn, a collection of short stories and juvenilia, was released in 2003, followed by I See No Angels, which consisted of three novellas, in 2004.
+Michael-Patrick’s first book, Deep Autumn, a collection of short stories and juvenilia, was released in 2003, followed by I See No Angels, which consists of three novellas, in 2004.
 The novel Saving Magdalene finally saw the light of day in 2013.
-(In the interim, the author graduated Magna Cum Laude from Arcadia University—better late than never, he supposes).
+(In the interim, the author graduated magna cum laude from Arcadia University—better late than never).

 2013 was a busy year.
 The author launched his own publishing imprint, Silk Raven Press, and Deep Autumn and I See No Angels were re-released in all new revised editions.
 They are also available for the Kindle.
 (All of Michael-Patrick’s books are available in both paperback and Kindle editions.
 Some are available in Nook editions.)

 Sweater Girl and Other Tales of Mondauk County, Michael-Patrick’s fourth book, was released in 2014.
 Sweater Girl contains novellas and stories all set in the fictional, sometimes poisonous, Mondauk County where all of Michael-Patrick’s books are set.